vlad-yeghiazaryan/Data_ESG_vectors_db/README.md

 ````python
 virtualenv .
 ````
-Initate the virtualenv with `source bin/activate`.
+Initate the virtual environment with `source bin/activate`.

 To setup the app simply run: